rafalgrzenia/rafalgrzenia/README.md

 - 🧠 On my never ending journey of learning new things

-- 🔍 Looking for opportunity to develop as a Web Developer
+- 🔍 Looking for an opportunity to develop as a Web Developer

 - ⚙️ Currently working with JavaScript, React and WordPress